 For safety purposes you want this headlamp to continue working after submersion so you’re visible if you fall overboard.
 Look for something that is rated IPX7 or better.
 You also want a headlamp with a red LED that you can turn on and off without cycling through a night vision killing white LED.
 Unfortunately there is no easy way to tell if a headlamp meets this criteria without getting your hands on one.

-I just ordered this headlamp for an Antigua bareboat charter and will update this after I give it a try.
+I just ordered this headlamp for an Antigua bareboat charter and will update this after I give it a try (it was great, recommended to friends who are also pleased.
+Just bought another because I misplaced my original)

 If you’re doing night sailing each crew should have a suitable headlamp.
 If you’ll be tied up at night and only need to manage trips to and from shore you can get by with two or three headlamps on a boat.